Johnny the Homicidal Maniac: Synopsis

 Eventually, Johnny's soul arrives in Heaven, where he meets St. Peter, who becomes physically ill with all that Johnny has done throughout his life.
-With him distracted, Johnny enters Heaven and meets a demon woman named Damned Elise who gives Johnny a tour.
+With him distracted, Johnny enters Heaven and meets a demon woman named Damned Elise, who gives Johnny a tour.
 Johnny starts a massive psychic battle when he discovers that the souls in Heaven are immortal and have mental powers which includes the ability to explode people's heads.
 Later on in the tour, Johnny is brought before God, who is a lazy, obese man sitting in a chair in a state of exhaustion.
 Johnny starts a tirade that ends with Elise sending him to Hell.
 Johnny meets Señor Diablo, who gives Johnny a tour of the underworld and reveals that Johnny is a "flusher" or "waste lock", a creature chosen to concentrate the spiritual byproducts generated by humans into a specific object or point in space, in this case the wall in Johnny's house.
 As Johnny died, the wall unleashed the built-up negative energy, in the process destroying the universe, which was then restored.
 Johnny instantly despises Hell as he interacts with the obsessively negative and selfish citizens, and is sent back to life by Senior Diablo.
 Later on Earth, Johnny is unsure if he really died or if he experienced some kind of hallucination, and he resolves to become emotionless in order to retain his control over himself.
-When a copycat killer named "Jimmy" pays Johnny a visit and confesses to several murders and a rape, Johnny eviscerates Jimmy out of pure disgust.
+When a copycat killer named "Jimmy" pays Johnny a visit and confesses to several murders and a rape, Johnny eviscerates him out of pure disgust.
 Afterward, Johnny visits Squee and tells him that he should look out for himself, otherwise he may become as mentally damaged as Johnny himself.
 The series ends with Johnny sitting on a cliff overlooking the city, writing in his diary, with the hopes that he will be "as cold as the moonlight" that touches the diary's pages.

+Filler strips

-Filler stripsJohnny the Homicidal Maniac features several filler strips, which, for the most part, have nothing to do with the main storyline.
-Johnny the Homicidal Maniac: Director's Cut collects "Happy Noodle Boy", "Public Service Announcement", and "Anne Gwish" while Squee's Wonderful Big Giant Book of Unspeakable Horrors includes "Wobbly-Headed Bob", "Meanwhile...", and "True Tales of Human Drama".
+Johnny the Homicidal Maniac features several filler strips, which, for the most part, have nothing to do with the main storyline.
+Johnny the Homicidal Maniac: Director's Cut collects "Happy Noodle Boy", "Public Service Announcement", and "Anne Gwish", while Squee's Wonderful Big Giant Book of Unspeakable Horrors includes "Wobbly-Headed Bob", "Meanwhile...", and "True Tales of Human Drama".